AndersDeath/diary2/README.md

 # 28 August - Sunday - Saint-Petersburg

 Today I had a rest.
 I spent whole day doing nothing.
 We went to the city center and drunk a limonade in one of the beautiful places.
 I do not remeber the name of this place and i am not sure that i want to come back there. at the same time I eat a lot today. it is not so good.
 I nwed to be in concentration and do not get a lot of waste calories.
 My mood is not so good.
 In the evening we visited a med center where Ksusha got couple of injections on order to prevent wrinkle formation.
 I do not like it, but I am not a master of her.
 At the same time we got news that Ksushas best school friend got married with muslim guy and joined to this religion.
 I do not like religions in general, and i am sad.
 But it is not my business.
 It's her choise.

+# 29 August - Monday - Saint-Petersburg

+I finally finished working on NG-FIREBASE-AUTH thing.
+I need to groom it, add some interfaces and fixes.
+I will do this tomorrow and after that I will start to separate the project by steps in order to put it into an article